What is tooth bonding?

 This technique is excellent for minor defects in the front teeth, such as chips or spots.

-If there is a small space between the front teeth, like in the example shown below, dental bonding can be used to widen the teeth and thus close the space.
+If there is a small space between the front teeth, like in the example shown above, dental bonding can be used to widen the teeth and thus close the space.

 People sometimes wonder why dentists don’t use this technique more and instead use crowns or porcelain veneers for these minor defects.
 The answer is because tooth bonding requires a considerable amount of artistic skill, since the restorative materials are shaped freehand directly onto the tooth.
 Many dentists don’t feel comfortable doing this.
 Drs.
 Foreman, Thimmesch, and Malone, however, are not just dentists but are artists, too, and are highly skilled with these techniques.